-Choose the coolest place in your home for babies or young children to sleep, making sure air can circulate around their bassinet or cot.
+Choose the coolest place in your home for babies or young children to sleep, making sure air can circulate around their bassinette or cot.

 Avoid taking babies or young children out in the hottest part of the day.
-If you go out, stay in the shade, protect their skin with loose-fitting clothing and a hat.
+If you go out, stay in the shade, protect their skin with loose-fitting clothing and a hat, and use baby or toddler formula sunscreen.